+- .

-- Legislative and Regulatory Issues
+- · Legislative and Regulatory Issues

 - SALW Survey

 - SALW Awareness

 - SALW Collection

 - SALW Destruction

 - SALW Stockpile Management

 - Cross Border Controls

-- Management of Information
+- · Management of Information

-- d) publicly making a connection between the availability of weapons and the amount of violence in society, (by both national authorities and the civilian population at large);

-- e) building community awareness of the problem and hence community solidarity;

-- f) disrupting the transfer of, and illicit trade in weapons on the black market;

-- g) recovering stolen weapons from the community;

-- reducing the visibility of weapons in the community, and addressing the culture of violence;

-- i) developing norms against the illegal use of weapons; and/or

-- using SALW Control as a launch framework for future capacity-building and sustainable development.
+- f. disrupting the transfer of, and illicit trade in, weapons on the black market; - g. recovering stolen weapons from the community; - reducing the visibility of weapons in the community, and addressing the culture of violence; - i. developing norms against the illegal use of weapons; and/or - using SALW Control as a launch framework for future capacity-building and sustainable development.

-4 Origin of SALW problems within the Western Balkans
+4. Origin of SALW problems within the Western Balkans